PuchatekwSzortach/books/books_to_read.md

 - M&A+: Fostering Trust, Reducing Risk and Adding Value During the Merger and Acquisition Process
 - The Crux: How Leaders Become Strategists - Richard P. Rumelt
 - How to Make Millions with Your Ideas - Dan S. Kennedy
+- The E-Myth Revisited: Why Most Small Businesses Don't Work and What to Do About It - Michael E. Gerber

 ### Microservices:
 - Microservice Architecture: Aligning Principles, Practices, and Culture